bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_1/Group Review.md

     7. Deployment of Frontend and Backend apps and creating .apk version of Mobile app.
     8. Helped to modify sign-up and login pages for mobile.
     9. Evaluating mobile tools and processes for Milestrone Group Review.

+* Metehan Dündar

+    1. Revisioning of requirements and updating necessary changes.
+    2. Implementation of logout API.
+    3. Learning basics of Django Rest Framework in order to help implementation.

 * Mustafa Cihan

     1. Creating conventions wikipage to standardize issue naming and branch naming.